Hike at a Glance

 Camping fees

 The trail itself is free to hikers but camping fees apply to stay overnight.
 This itinerary includes two nights at two different, dedicated hike-in campgrounds.
 You will stay your first night at Djardi-djawara Hike-in Campground and second night at Mud-dadjug Hike-in Campground.
 These are booked as an all-inclusive itinerary - all you need to do is choose the date of your first night to book.
 If you are planning on staying longer to do more sections of the walk, you can add other itineraries to your booking.
-We recommend booking your two nights of camping prior to embarking on the walk to ensure there is tent pad availability at each campground.
+We recommend booking your two nights of camping prior to heading out on the walk to ensure there is tent pad availability at each campground.

 Booking can be made online here.